Nashville sports travel guide

 • Bridgestone Arena: Home of the Predators.
 Located at 501 Broadway.

-• Nissan Stadium: Home of the Titans.
+• Nissan Stadium: Home of the Titans and Nashville SC.
 Located at 1 Titans Way, across the Cumberland River from downtown.

 • Memorial Gymnasium: Home of Vanderbilt basketball.
 Located at 210 25th Avenue South on the Vanderbilt campus.